Daniel Hartl: Early life

 Hartl was born in 1943 and spent his childhood in Antigo, Wisconsin.
 He has three brothers and grew up with foster children living in his home.
 Hartl's father worked in a cheese factory and his mother worked nights as a sous chef.

 Education

 Hartl was not exposed to the study of genetics in high school, and he was not sure he would go to college.
 His high school teacher, Robert Meyer, encouraged Hartl to apply for a scholarship, which allowed him to attend University of Wisconsin–Marathon County in Wausau, Wisconsin for two years.
 He had just enough money for tuition, and his brothers bought him a car so he could commute the 35 miles to school.
-He then transferred to the main campus of the University of Wisconsin in Madison, whose genetics programs were among the best in the world.
-There he had the opportunity to study with acclaimed geneticists, such as James Crow.
+He then transferred to the main campus of the University of Wisconsin–Madison.
 He remained at the University of Wisconsin, Madison to earn his PhD in genetics.
 Hartl studied Drosophila (a group of fruit flies) and investigated "the mystery of segregation distortion."

 In 1968 he began postdoctoral work at the University of California in Berkeley, where he worked with geneticist Spencer Brown.